riz-codes/zkSync-Era-samplecontract/Steps to implement.md

 2. Download and import  "contracts" folder, "deploy" folder and hardhat.config file in sample-contract folder.

-3. Create a file name '.secret' in sample-contract folder and paste your Metamask wallet private key.
-Make sure to use your unused burner wallet, not main wallet.
+3. Create a new file with a name '.secret' in a sample-contract folder and paste your Metamask wallet private key.
+Make sure to use your unused burner wallet key, not the main wallet.
 Save and close.

 4. Compile the contract with the following command: npx hardhat compile